apricote/releaser-pleaser/docs/reference/glossary.md

 ### Semantic Versioning (SemVer)

 [Semantic Versioning](https://semver.org/) is a specification for version numbers.
-It is the only supported versioning schema in `releaser-pleaser`.
+It is the only supported versioning schema in
+`releaser-pleaser`.
 Follow the link to learn more.

+### Updater

+Updaters can update or create files that will be included in [Release Pull Request](#release-pull-request).
+Examples of Updaters are
+`changelog` for `CHANGELOG.md`, `generic` that can update arbitrary files and `packagejson` that knows how to update Node.JS `package.json` files.